Titan sub passengers signed waivers covering death. Could their families still sue OceanGate?

 Such waivers are common for recreational activities that carry risks, such as scuba diving or sky diving.
 Generally, these legal documents shield the company's owner of liability if their customers accept the risks and dangers related to the activity and are subsequently injured.

-The families and representatives of the four passengers on the Titan — British businessman Hamish Harding; Pakistani businessman Shahzada Dawood and his teenage son; and French explorer Paul-Henri Nargeolet — didn't immediately return requests for comment.
+The families and representatives of two of the passengers on the Titan — British businessman Hamish Harding and French explorer Paul-Henri Nargeolet — didn't immediately return requests for comment.
 OceanGate's CEO, Stockton Rush, was also on the vessel.
 The company declined to comment.

+The family of Pakistani businessman Shahzada Dawood and his teenage son Suleman, both of whom were passengers on the Titan, responded by noting they are "profoundly grateful to those from all over the world who have stood by us during our time of need, and would especially like to thank each and everyone who was directly involved in the extraordinary rescue efforts last week."

 International waters